ona-li-toki-e-jan-Epiphany-tawa-mi/player-sounder/README.md

 Updates the URL player to the first available player within the given list.

-The list of URL players defaults to [URLPlayers](README.md#urlplayers-string "URLPlayers: string[]") when one isn't specified.
+The list of URL players defaults to `URLPlayers: string[]` when one isn't specified.

 Returns the selected URL player.